 - Heightened depression, anxiety and panic attacks

-Abusing valium is particularly fraught for people with a history of substance abuse because of how easy the drug leads to tolerance and dependence.
+Abusing Diazepam is particularly fraught for people with a history of substance abuse because of how easy the drug leads to tolerance and dependence.
 Anyone trying to beat a benzodiazepine addiction should not try to go cold turkey and stop using the drug all at once.
 That can be dangerous and, perhaps, life threatening.
 Recovering from a valium dependency or addiction should only be attempted under the care of a qualified physician.

 Give us your feedback about this page, here